hpc-carpentry/hpc-shell/_episodes/00-hpc-intro.md

 * **Volume.** Many HPC systems have both the processing memory (RAM) and disk storage to handle very large amounts of data.
 Terabytes of RAM and petabytes of storage are available for research projects.
-* **Efficiency.** Many HPC systems operate a pool of resources that are drawn on by a many users.
+* **Efficiency.** Many HPC systems operate a pool of resources that are drawn on by many users.
 In most cases when the pool is large and diverse enough the resources on the system are used almost constantly.
 * **Cost.** Bulk purchasing and government funding mean that the cost to the research community for